AI Search Engine

 add_generation_promptboolean | nullableOptional

-If true, the generation prompt will be added to the chat template.
+If True, the generation prompt will be added to the chat template.
 This is a parameter used by chat template in tokenizer config of the model.

 add_special_tokensboolean | nullableOptional

-If true, special tokens (e.g. BOS) will be added to the prompt on top of what is added by the chat template.
+If True, special tokens (e.g. BOS) will be added to the prompt on top of what is added by the chat template.
 For most models, the chat template takes care of adding the special tokens so this should be set to False (as is the default).

 chat_templatestring | nullableOptional